There are several important settings attached to every project.

 See Sharing and Collaboration for details about how to grant access to your projects.

 Projects can be labeled with configurable stages that track their progress through a data science life cycle.
 If your Domino administrator has configured project stages, you will see the current stage of your project in brackets under the project name in the project menu.
-If you click the project name, you can use the menu that is shown to change the project stage if you are an owner or contributor on the project.

 When you track your project through the stages used by your team, it helps your colleagues understand what kind of work is happening in the project and how they can contribute.
 If you change the stage of a project, this event is listed in the project’s activity feed.

 Projects also have a status, which is indicated by the colored pipe next to the project name.

 A project’s status can be:

 Indicates an active project that is blocked.